This article is part of our series on The Hookup Culture. Read more articles in the series by following the links at the end of this article.

 I speak openly about my feelings to my own children, but that doesn’t mean I am going to win the fight over what teens are exposed to every day.
-I hope the constant talking influences teens—I believe that what I say matters—but I could be very wrong.
+I hope the constant talking influences teens.
+Experts say that what I say matters.
+But I could be very wrong.

-So, I talk and I preach that this act is one to savor, to trust and to respect.
-I tell them that sexual intercourse is not mandatory because you’ve dated for a while, nor is it recreation because there was nothing good on TV.
+So, I talk and I preach that this act is one to trust and respect.
+I tell them that sexual intercourse is not mandatory because you’ve dated for a while.

 Gay or straight—my teens need to understand the importance of waiting this one out.

-Having a gay son has presented other health concerns that we addressed head on.
-The gay dating community is unlike anything else.
-We insisted our son be prepared.
+Having a gay son has presented other health concerns that we address head on.
+The gay dating community is different.
+We want our son to be prepared.